 Unspecified functionality is code that may be executed, but whose behaviour does not contribute to the requirements of the application.
 While this may be no more than an amusing ‘Easter Egg’, like the flight simulator in a spreadsheet, it does raise questions about the level of control of the development process.

-In a security-critical environment particularly, the developer of an application could include a ‘trap-door’ to allow illegitimate access to the system on which it is eventually executed, irrespective of whether the application has obvious security requirements.
+In a security-critical environment particularly, the developer of a security-critical software application could include a ‘trap-door’ to allow illegitimate access to the system on which it is eventually executed, irrespective of whether the application has obvious security requirements.

-Cross reference
+Related coding guidelines

 JSF AV[31] Rule: 127